 The stunnel program is designed to work as an SSL encryption wrapper between remote client and local (inetd-startable) or remote servers.
 It can be used to add SSL functionality to commonly used inetd daemons like POP2, POP3, and IMAP servers without any changes in the program’s code.

 It will negotiate an SSL connection using the OpenSSL or SSLeay libraries.
 It calls the underlying crypto libraries, allowing stunnel to support whatever cryptographic algorithms were compiled into the crypto package.

 The pfSense package implements only a subset of the configuration options available in stunnel.
-For more advanced configurations, please consider configuring stunnel manually on the pfSense host, or run it in a dedicated jail or on a different system.
+For more advanced configurations, please consider configuring stunnel manually on the pfSense host, run it in a dedicated jail, or on a different system.

 The package has two configuration screens (tabs):

 For each tunnel, the following options are available:

 - Certificate to use for the listening socket.

 - IP address to bind to when connecting to the target.

 If no certificate is specified for a tunnel, the default certificate will be used.
 This is a self-signed certificate which is generated upon package (re)installation, and is not suited for production use.